alt-ctrl-code/home/LOGGING.md

 The `LoggerRegistry` can then be manipulated to alter the log level of a category by some means, for example programatically in a test suite.

-The `LoggerFactory` creates a static `LoggerRegistry` instance by defualt, which is okay in lieu of a better way to do this, like dependency injection.
+The `LoggerFactory` creates a static `LoggerRegistry` instance by default, which is okay in lieu of a better way to do this, like dependency injection.

 It doesn't get much lighter-weight than this.